JWehder/Dream-Team-Fantasy-Football/README.md

 Next, in order to get your backend running, you will need to fork and clone [this repository](https://github.com/JWehder/json-server-template) from GitHub.
 Once there, open up the `README.md` within the directory to follow the instructions on how to start up the backend.

-## Usage

-In order to get an understanding of how to work my application, I created a [Youtube video](https://youtu.be/IvmaLl-peU0) with all the information that you will need to know.

 ## Contributing and Support

 For any major changes or questions, please contact me via email at jake.wehder@gmail.com.